matt-allan/neko/README.md

 I wrote this library because I was tired of the other libraries out there not working like I expected.
 Neko can handle input in Title case, lower case, PascalCase, camelCase, kebab-case, SCREAMING-KEBAB-CASE, snake_case, and SCREAMING_SNAKE_CASE.

+You can see how Neko stacks up against other case transformation libraries in the throwdown [over here](https://github.com/yuloh/case-transform-tests).

 ## Install

 Neko can be installed using [composer](getcomposer.org).